epicnecros/assetpack/README.md

-# this is an asset pack
+# this is a general surviv art directory

 contribs only!!111